Jangpura

 Jangpura is a neighbourhood in South East Delhi district of Delhi.
 Beginning from the east and moving clockwise, it is bordered by the Mathura Road, Ring Railway line, Silver Oak Park beyond the Defence Colony Flyover, and the Barapulla Nullah.
 It encompasses the residential areas of Jangpura A and B on either side of the Mathura Road, Jangpura (Bhogal) extending west from the Mathura Road until Jangpura Extension, which in turn extends along the northern side of the Ring Railway line to the east side of the Defence Colony Flyover on Josip Broz Tito Marg.
 The small colony of Pant Nagar along the Barapulla Nullah is contiguous with Jangpura Extension.

 Jangpura is a Delhi Legislative Assembly constituency within the South Delhi Lok Sabha seat, following the delimitation of the parliamentary constituencies.

 History

+In the early 1900s, British officer Captain Young was tasked with preparing the area for settlement.Residents (predominantly villagers) from present-day Raisina Hills and two nearby villages near today’s Lodhi Gardens were relocated here, and the area was named Youngpura in his honor.